-28. From the point of view of your jurisdiction, what points do you anticipate might arise in relation to a sponsorship agreement which either: (i) contains an express choice of English law as the governing law; or (ii) has a UK-incorporated supplier or distributor as a party and is governed by the laws of your jurisdiction, if, during the life of the agreement, the UK were to cease to be a member of the European Union?
+27. From the point of view of your jurisdiction, what points do you anticipate might arise in relation to a sponsorship agreement which either: (i) contains an express choice of English law as the governing law; or (ii) has a UK-incorporated supplier or distributor as a party and is governed by the laws of your jurisdiction, if, during the life of the agreement, the UK were to cease to be a member of the European Union?

-Generally speaking, where the UK ceases to be a member of the European Union (EU) during the life of a sponsorship agreement that contains an express choice of English law as the governing law, the agreement would still be enforceable in Hong Kong (this is the case whether the UK remains a member of the European Economic Area or not).
+Generally speaking, if the UK ceases to be a member of the European Union (EU) during the life of a sponsorship agreement that contains an express choice of English law as the governing law, the agreement would still be enforceable in Hong Kong.